p-nerd/courses/README.md

     - `x ^ y == 0 // x == y`
     - `x ^ x ^ x = x // len even`
     - `x ^ x ^ x ^ x = 0 // len odd`
+  - bit low: Think about each bit separately.
+That's it.
+It will make your life real comfy.
+  - The complexity of bitwise operations in bitset of size is O(size/32) or O(size/64)
 - Topics
   - [x] base conversion
   - [x] bitwise operators